 3. Be sure to leave plenty of time to get ready

 Moms are often rushing around before a photo shoot, making sure that their family is dressed and ready.
 I always encourage mothers to have their hair and makeup professionally done at the spa.
 This will prepare mom for her pictures and when mom is feeling pretty and confident, this will reflect on the rest of the family as well.
 Leave plenty of time for showers, baths, dressing, and grooming.
-When a family shows up to a family photo session rushed and disorganized, it sets the tone for a rushed and disorganized session.
+When a family shows up to a family photo session rushed and disorganised, it sets the tone for a rushed and disorganised session.
 Give yourself extra time so that you are ready before it’s time to head out that door.

 4. Choose the right time of the day

 The best time for lighting is the two hours before sunset and after sunrise.

 Avoid the strong heat of mid-day, especially for the little ones.